blbaker/instafeed.js/README.md

 ## Templating

 The easiest way to control the way Instafeed.js looks on your website is to use the __template__ option.
-You can write your own HTML markup and it will be used for every image that Instafeed.js fetches.
+You can write your own HTML markup and it will be used for every image and video that Instafeed.js fetches.

 Here's a quick example: